franksplace/logtfmt/README.md

 Little set of executables to print out [ISO8601 w/Combined Date & Time](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations "WikiPedia - ISO 8601 with Combined Date & Time") with microseconds based on clients local timezone.
 (i.e. 2024-05-29T14:19:12.131126-0700)

+The main purpose is to compare execution times betweeh different languages and understand uniqueness between how each handle "localtime".

 This is similar to EPOCH Realtime in Bash and Zsh.

 Bash >= 5.0